 Unused Funds: FSA Rollover and Reimbursement Rules

-Another powerful limit on the usability of FSAs is the fact that, generally speaking, unused FSA funds are forfeited.
+Another rule regarding FSAs is the fact that, generally speaking, unused FSA funds are forfeited.

 In other words, FSAs are “use it or lose it” accounts; the money that isn’t used for qualified expenses by the end of the plan year can’t be rolled over into the next.

-Thus, account holders may want to be cautious to avoid over-contributing to the plan and carefully estimate how much they think they’ll actually need to spend on out-of-pocket health expenses.
+Thus, account holders may want to be cautious to avoid over-contributing to the plan and carefully estimate how much they think they’ll need to spend on out-of-pocket health expenses.
+Setting up a budget may help with this.

 • The grace period option allows account holders to use their FSA funds for an additional two and a half months after the plan year to pay for qualified medical expenses.